 A Groundbreaking Fatigue Management Solution

-The training component of this program is available as live in-person training, recorded webinar, and eLearning.
+The training component of this program is available as live in-person or live virtual training, recorded webinar, and eLearning.
 The customizable FRMS solutions in the program include a Fatigue Risk Management Implementation Guide, which allows anyone to start or revitalize an FRMS within their organization.

 - A simplified doctrine statement that keeps fatigue management top of mind for all

 - Initial holistic physiological readiness training (sleep, nutrition and hydration, stress, effects of aging, and fitness) delivered live and in-person, through online webinars, or as eLearning modules

 - Policy guidance and templates for FRMS implementation

 - Roles and responsibilities for key personnel within the FRMS

 - One year of monthly newsletters and short articles to keep the program topics fresh

 - Workplace poster reminder series (12) paired with the newsletters